public interface ChannelHandler

 This annotation is provided for documentation purpose, just like the JCIP annotations.

-Please refer to the ChannelHandler
+Please refer to the ChannelHandler, and

-to find out more about inbound and outbound operations,
+ChannelPipeline to find out more about inbound and outbound operations,

 what fundamental differences they have, how they flow in a pipeline, and how to handle